Pylons/pyramid/docs/narr/introduction.rst

 about extending or modifying an existing :mod:`repoze.bfg` application.

-:mod:`repoze.bfg` uses the :term:`Zope Component Architecture` under the hood.
-However, while a Zope application developer tends to need to understand the component architecture (and concepts such as adapters, utilities, and interfaces) to create a non-trivial application, a :mod:`repoze.bfg` application developer isn't required to interact with or understand the component architecture at all.
-:mod:`repoze.bfg` tends to "hide" most interaction with the component architecture behind special-purpose API functions and ZCML directives.
+:mod:`repoze.bfg` uses a :term:`Zope Component Architecture`
+:term:`application registry` under the hood.
+However, while a Zope application developer tends to need to understand concepts such as "adapters", "utilities", and "interfaces" to create a non-trivial application, a :mod:`repoze.bfg` application developer isn't required to understand any of these concepts.  :mod:`repoze.bfg` hides all interaction with the component architecture registry behind special-purpose API functions.

+Like :term:`Pylons`, but unlike :term:`Zope`, a :mod:`repoze.bfg`
+application developer may use completely imperative code to perform common framework configuration tasks such as adding a view or a route.
+In Zope, :term:`ZCML` is typically required for similar purposes.
+In :term:`Grok`, :term:`decorator` objects and class-level declarations are used for this purpose.  :mod:`repoze.bfg` *supports* :term:`ZCML` and supports decorator-based configuration, but does not require either.
+See :ref:`configuration_narr` for more information.

 Also unlike :term:`Zope` and unlike other "full-featured" frameworks such as :term:`Django`, :mod:`repoze.bfg` makes no assumptions about